tobias-barakaa/what-happens-when/README.rst

 In many cases the URL has a special piece of text appended to it to tell the search engine that it came from a particular browser's URL bar.

+// continuation
+Fallback to Default Web Search:

+In cases where the user enters text into the browser's address bar without specifying a protocol (e.g., "http://" or "https://") or a valid domain name (e.g., "www.example.com"), the browser assumes that the input is intended for a web search.

+When the browser detects that the input does not resemble a traditional URL, it proceeds to treat the text as a search query rather than a web address.

+The browser then uses its configured default search engine to perform a web search based on the entered text.
+The default search engine is typically a popular search engine like Google, Bing, or Yahoo, but users can often customize this setting.

+To inform the search engine that the query originated from the browser's address bar, the browser may append a special piece of text or a parameter to the search query URL.
+This is often referred to as a "search query string" or "referrer parameter."

+The referrer parameter helps the search engine track the source of the search query and may also be used for analytics or user behavior analysis.

+The search engine processes the query and returns a search results page listing relevant web pages, images, news articles, and other content that matches the query.

+The browser then displays the search results to the user, typically as a list of clickable links and snippets of text, allowing the user to choose which search result to click on for more information.

+When the user selects a search result, the browser navigates to the corresponding web page, and the selected page is loaded into the browser's window.

+This behavior allows users to perform web searches directly from the browser's address bar without needing to visit a dedicated search engine website separately.

 Convert non-ASCII Unicode characters in the hostname
 ------------------------------------------------